 “When you’re in an anaerobic state [like HIIT], you will fuel that exercise primarily with carbohydrates, the most readily available form of energy, so your body is going to pull on that to fuel anaerobic exercise,” says Jeff Douse, founder and owner of RacePace in Houston, Texas.
 But when doing a LISS exercise, your body will pull on fat for its primary source of energy.

 This type of exercise is good for people with high stressors in their life, as they might actually benefit more from an exercise that is more calming and less damaging to the body.
 “Even if people don’t have a weight loss or body composition goal, using LISS for stress management is very effective and good for your mind,” says Pilcher.
 “Also, heart disease is one of the top killers, and everyone can use a little more heart health; LISS is a great way to do it at any fitness level.”
 Because of the nature of LISS exercise’s low impact on the joints, it can also be a good option for those recovering from an injury or starting out on their fitness levels.

 Another key benefit is LISS’ ability to build up the body’s energy production process.
 “When training at low intensity, you’re building mitochondria — those big, powerhouse parts of the cells that increase your ability to supply oxygen to the body,” says Douse.
-“Not only can you build more, but you can also increase their density, and power.”
-Which explains why LISS builds endurance and stamina.
-“Aerobic exercise if the big engine that’s going to fuel a lot of other exercises you might do, so it’s important to build that aerobic capacity.”
+“Not only can you build more, but you can also increase their density and power.”
+Which partly explains why LISS is effective at building endurance and stamina.
+“The aerobic engine is the big engine that’s going to power a lot of other exercises you might do, so it’s important to build that aerobic capacity.”